adammcarth/instance.js/readme.md

 ]);
 ```

 We now have direct access to the values of those fields under the `Comment` namespace.
-Let's remind our comentee what their name is.
+Let's remind our commentee what their name is.

 ```javascript
 var name = Comment.get("name");